 You can always view your current status by logging into your LaunchCode account, and viewing “Classes”.
 There, you will be able to access the Assessment as long as you have correctly submitted the application.

-Each class has a Decision Date, by which you will receive notification of your application status.
-Please do not inquire about your application unless you have not heard by that date.
+Each class has a decision date, by which you will receive notification of your application status.
+Please do not inquire about your application status unless you have not heard back after that date.

-No. Unfortunately, we finalize all of our course enrollment at the Pre-Work Deadline, so you are not able to submit your pre-work late.
+No. Unfortunately, we finalize all of our course enrollment before the pre-work due date, so you are not able to submit your pre-work late.
 We give students 2 weeks to complete the pre-work to allow ample time to work around any other time commitments.
 We highly encourage you to submit the pre-work a few days before the due date to ensure that no technical difficulties or personal events get in the way.

-Yes, it is okay to miss a class as long as you keep up with the lessons and homework set out in the schedule.
-Remember, you will need to make up any class time you miss on your own time, and you won’t have the benefit of having your classmates and Teaching Fellows right there to answer your questions.
-As prior students have found, once you fall behind in class, the fast pace of the curriculum means it quickly becomes very difficult to catch up again.
+Yes, it is okay to miss a class as long as you keep up with the lessons and homework detailed in the schedule.
+Remember, you will need to make up any class time you miss on your own time, and you won’t have the benefit of having your classmates and Teaching Fellows to answer your questions in person.
+Once you fall behind in class, the fast pace of the curriculum means it quickly becomes very difficult to catch up again.

 We will be announcing our next class soon.
-If you’d like to make sure you’re the first to hear about it, please fill out the interest form found under the registration for your city.
+If you’d like to make sure you receive an email as soon as applications open, please fill out the interest form found under the registration for your city.

-At LaunchCode, we also offer students the opportunity to apply to our apprenticeship program that is only offered in select hub cities.
-Students interested in the LaunchCode apprenticeship program will need to do a separate application and go through our candidate evaluation process.
+LaunchCode’s Apprenticeship Program is only offered in select cities.
+Students interested in the Apprenticeship Program will need to do a separate application and go through our candidate evaluation process.
 In order to prepare a successful application for the apprenticeship program, students will need to put in roughly 150 additional hours of independent work on a coding project, which may take up to 8 weeks after the conclusion of the class.
 If our team determines you’re job-ready, our Company Relations Team will then work to match you with a company in need of talent in a paid apprenticeship or job opportunity.
 While LaunchCode does place hundreds of individuals into apprenticeships and jobs each year, placement is not guaranteed.
 We encourage our students to take initiative to pursue a career in technology on their own, as well.